Stable Events 2026 Site Safety Induction

 • HOW TO GET EMERGENCY HELP

-If you need emergency assistance, call the number below and give clear detail on what the incident is, where you are and what help you need.
+If you need emergency assistance, call the emergency number and give clear detail on what the incident is, where you are and what help you need.

 The emergency number will be in operation throughout the build, break and live phases of the event.

-Event Control will be operational 24 hours a day from Wednesday - Monday.
-Please make sure you save this number into your phone.
+Event Control / Organaisers office will be operational 24 hours a day during LIVE times.
+Please make sure you save the number into your phone.

 • ACCIDENT & INCIDENT REPORTING FORM